russellramey/jsonipsum/docs/source/includes/_endpoints.md

 ]
 ```

-This endpoint returns a random paragraph.
-Multiple sentences will be returned instead of just a single sentence.
+Generate a random paragraph.
+With this endpoint multiple sentences will be returned instead of just a single sentence like the <em>Sentence</em> endpoint.

 ### HTTP Request